 6. How Long Does It Take To Become A Paramedic In Australia?

 Most states and ambulance services in Australia have different training processes for paramedics.
-However, it usually takes around three years of full-time study and at least one year of practical on-road experience to become a paramedic in Australia.
+However, becoming a paramedic in Australia usually takes around three years of full-time study and at least one year of practical on-road experience.

 Overall, making it a total of four years to be a paramedic.

-7. How Much Do Paramedics Earn In Australia?
+7. How Much Do Paramedics Get Paid in Australia?

 The Paramedic's salary in Australia may vary, depending on your qualifications, level of training, and work experience.
 Remember, the more skills you acquire and the more time you spend on the job will increase your earning capacity.